Jamie Robinson (Canadian football)

-Jamie Robinson (born June 28, 1987) is a former Canadian football linebacker for the Toronto Argonauts of the Canadian Football League (CFL).
+Jamie Robinson (born June 28, 1987) is an American former professional football linebacker for the Toronto Argonauts of the Canadian Football League (CFL).
 He played college football at Florida State.

 College career

 Robinson played college football at Florida State University from 2005 to 2009.
 During his career he recorded 154 tackles, five interceptions, one sack and one touchdown.

 Professional career

 Robinson signed with the Toronto Argonauts of the Canadian Football League in May 2013.